rvaidyaa/workout-selector-fullstack-capstone/readme.md

 https://workout-selector.herokuapp.com/

-# My Nutrition Tracker Node Capstone
+# Workout Selector Fullstack Capstone
 Fullstack capstone for the thinkful course.

 Workout-selector is a application that asks a few simple questions and recommends a workout that fits your needs.
 Then you can further customize the workout to your liking.